ndp/csster/README.markdown

 Note that

-* property names are automatically converted to the correct format from camelcase.
-Feel free to quote them as well.
+* property names are automatically converted to hyphenated format from camelcase, so in many cases you can omit the quotation marks. ('float' needs to quoted since it's a reserved word.)
 * all raw numbers are assumed to be "pixels" (or "px"), and rendered as such.
 * any sort of selectors are allowed... they are just passed through to the stylesheet.